 Each year we visit about 15 schools, typically spending a week on-site gathering information, perspectives, interviews, insight, and loads and loads of rich footage full of smiling faces.
 Then, within a few weeks we return our version of their story, told by the articulate cast of characters that make up the international school communities around the world.

 It really is a fun job for us.

 When you decide to work with Conceptually Speaking, you are making the decision to work with more than just a production company.
-During our ten years of collaborating with academic institutions, we’ve conducted 1000s of interviews with educators, students and parents.
+During our fifteen years of collaborating with academic institutions, we’ve conducted over 5000 interviews with educators, students and parents.
 We have become true content experts in the world of international education.

 We know the rhetoric.
 We know the curricula.
 And we know the most important part of filming on a school campus.
 And so as film makers we do everything possible to be discreet and non-disruptive as your educators work with your students in the classrooms.